Keyboard shortcuts

 Core Principles

-- Act on inbox instructions immediately.
+• Act on Inbox/ immediately.
 When a note says “research X” or “draft Y,” do the work now.
 Don’t just file it.

 The third principle is a safety mechanism.
 LLMs will make prioritization decisions you disagree with.
 The only fix is requiring the agent to surface its reasoning so you can course-correct.